jasonsbarr/functional/docs/core/CreatingTypes.md

     - valueOf() - returns the `value` property of the variant object
     - inspect() - returns a string representation of the variant
     - toString() - alias for `inspect`

+Note that any of these can be overridden in type creation.

 ## Creating a More Complex Type